Putri Syaliza: Chonburi FC

-In 2022, Syaliza signed for Thai side Chonburi, becoming the first Singaporean women's footballer to play in Thailand.
+In 2022, Putri signed for Thai side Chonburi, becoming the first Singaporean women's footballer to play in Thailand.

 International career

-At the age of fourteen, Syaliza debuted for the Singapore women's national football team, where she scored during a 2–0 win over the Maldives, becoming the youngest debutant and scorer in Singaporean football.
+At the age of fourteen, Putri debuted for the Singapore women's national football team when she came on as a 33rd minute substitute, where she scored during a 2–0 win over the Maldives, becoming the youngest debutant and scorer in Singaporean football.